Summer reading with 3D glassesWritten by Subby Szterszky

 Shakespeare’s plays combine a keen insight into the human condition with a beauty of language unmatched before or since.
 Summer is a great time to explore his comedies, my favourite being Much Ado about Nothing.
-Joss Whedon said that with this play, Shakespeare simultaneously invented and deconstructed the romantic comedy.
+Movie director Joss Whedon said that with this play, Shakespeare simultaneously invented and deconstructed the romantic comedy.
 It might also be a nice idea to watch one of the excellent modern film adaptations, either by Whedon or Kenneth Branagh.

 Francis Schaeffer: Art and the Bible

-Schaeffer arguably did more to help the church engage with culture, philosophy and the arts than any other popular Christian writer of the twentieth century.
+Schaeffer arguably did more to help the church engage with culture, philosophy and the arts than any other popular Christian writer of the 20th century.
 Art and the Bible is a pair of short essays that present a compelling summary of Schaeffer’s case that art is a legitimate and valuable pursuit for the Christian.
 Beyond its potential use in evangelism, art should be appreciated and enjoyed for its beauty and creativity, to the glory of God.